 Exhibit five fresh plants (include root system that is washed) that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop Record available at the Marion County Extension office or online at https://4h.extension.illinois.edu/members/projects/crops.
+Include the member's crop records with the exhibit, such as the 4-H Crop Record available online at https://4h.extension.illinois.edu/members/projects/crops, an FFA crops record, or similar information.